About ISO/TC 299 Robotics

 ability to perform intended tasks based on current state and sensing, without human intervention

-ISO 8373 Robots and robotic devices -- Vocabulary is currently under revision with a planned publication in 2021.
+Both ISO 8373 Robots and robotic devices - Vocabulary and ISO 10218-1 Robots and robotic devices - Safety requirements for industrial robots - Part 1: Robotics are currently under revision with a planned publication in 2021.

 Next plenary meeting